-(3) Although 1-, 7-, 15- and 30-day low flow time series are derived from the same dataset for every station of the RHBN, the percent number of stations with significant trends for each n-day low flow time series is not the same.
-This point can also be verified from Figure 4 where the number of time series of low flows (i.e., out of 1-, 7-, 15- and 30-day low flow time series), for each station, with simultaneously significant trends is shown.
-It is obvious that the trends in 1-, 7-, 15- and 30-day low flow time series are not found simultaneously significant for many stations.
-These results suggest that by analyzing only one low flow time series (e.g., 1-day low flows), one could have inadvertently led to a different set of conclusions.
-Thus, the advantage of studying more than one low flow time series, derived form the same dataset, is very obvious.
+[24] 3.
+Although 1-, 7-, 15-, and 30-day low-flow time series are derived from the same data set for every station of the RHBN, the number of stations with significant trends for each n-day low-flow time series is not the same.
+This point can also be verified from Figure 4 where the number of time series of low flows (i.e., out of 1-, 7-, 15-, and 30-day low-flow time series), for each station, with simultaneously significant trends is shown.
+It is obvious that the trends in 1-, 7-, 15-, and 30-day low-flow time series are not found simultaneously significant for many stations.
+These results suggest that by analyzing only one low-flow time series (e.g., 1-day low flows), one could have inadvertently led to a different set of conclusions.
+Thus the advantage of studying more than one low-flow time series, derived from the same data set, is very obvious.

-(4) For the RHBN stations analyzed here, all studied methods indicate that the number of stations with significant negative trends in the selected annual n-day low flows is much greater than the number of stations with significant positive trends, irrespective of the period of analysis.
+[25] 4.
+For the RHBN stations analyzed here, all studied methods indicate that the number of stations with significant negative trends in the selected annual n-day low flows is much greater than the number of stations with significant positive trends, irrespective of the period of analysis.

-The results of field significance analysis are presented in Table 2(a).
-It is found that the annual low flow regimes in the RHBN are dominated by positive cross correlations.
-For example, for the annual 7-day low flows for the 30-, 40- and 50-year time frames, the proportion of significant positive (negative) cross correlations is 14% (2%), 15% (2%), and 18% (2%), respectively.
-Therefore, the results of field significance analysis are robust to the presence of positive cross correlations.
+[26] The results of field significance analysis are presented in Table 2a.
+Before discussing these results, it is important to know cross correlation structure of annual lowflow regimes.
+In a separate analysis (not reported in the paper), it was found that the annual low-flow regimes in the RHBN are dominated by positive cross correlations.
+For example, for the annual 7-day low flows for the 30-, 40-, and 50-year time frames, the proportion of significant positive (negative) cross correlations is 14% (2%), 15% (2%), and 18% (2%), respectively.
+Thus, according to the results of simulation experiments reported by Wilks [2006], the results of field significance analysis (Table 2a) are generally robust to the presence of positive cross correlations.
 Because of the problems (discussed above) associated with the MK-PW and MK-TFPW approaches, here the discussion is limited to the MK-BBS approach only.
 However, the results for the other two approaches are presented for the sake of completeness.
-The usefulness of studying more than one low flow regime and more than one time frame is obvious from the results of field significance analysis because the strength of the signal (i.e., the number of discoveries) do vary from one low flow regime to the other and across various time frames.
-The results of trend analyses for all four low flow regimes are field significant for the 40- and 50-year time frames, while for the 30-year time frame, only the 7- and 15-day low flow regimes are field significant.
+The usefulness of studying more than one low-flow regime and more than one time frame is obvious from the results of field significance analysis because the strength of the signal (i.e., the number of discoveries) do vary from one low-flow regime to the other and across various time frames.
+The results of trend analyses for all four low-flow regimes are field significant for the 40- and 50-year time frames, while for the 30-year time frame, only the 7- and 15-day low-flow regimes are field significant.
 The strength of the signal is relatively stronger for the 40-year time frame as is obvious from the number of discoveries.
-For example, for this time frame, the 30-day low flow regimes are significantly changing at 22% of stations (see second bottom panel Figure 3) while field significance test however suggests significant changes at 8% of stations; the time trends at the remaining 14% of stations could be false.
+For example, for this time frame, the 30-day low-flow regimes are significantly changing at 22% of stations (see second panel in bottom row in Figure 3) while field significance test however suggests significant changes at 8% of stations; the time trends at the remaining 14% of stations could be false.

-Based on the comparative results discussed above for the MK-PW, MK-TFPW and MK-BBS approaches, it is obvious that the MK-BBS approach incorporates the effects of serial dependence in an appropriate manner than the other two and therefore the MK-BBS approach is used for the analyses presented in the rest of the paper.
+[27] On the basis of the comparative results discussed above for the MK-PW, MK-TFPW and MK-BBS approaches, the MK-BBS approach is selected for trend analyses presented in the rest of the paper.

 4.1.2.
-Spatial distributions of temporal trends
+Spatial Distributions of Temporal Trends